madetech/handbook/benefits/flexible_working.md

 For a variety of reasons, people may choose to work fewer days per week than the usual Monday - Friday.

 Wherever possible we aim to accommodate this.
+Note: This benefit is only available to current team members as the majority of our open roles are advertised as full time.

 ## Some things to consider